triinlutsoja/FlyTravel/experience_log.md

 In this document I'm going to be taking notes about progress.

+### March 22nd
+- I realized that the user might want to use multiple filters at the same time so I need a new approach.
+I'm going to build the SQL statement dynamically based on the chosen filters.

 ### March 20th
 - Given the time constraint for this assignment I decided to focus on necessary and skip features.
   - To simplify I'm only going to deal with non-stop direct flights.